Pulse logo

 Contract of UT, Capital bank workers abrogated

-The receiver of GCB Bank’s purchase of UT and Capital Banks, Price Waterhouse Coopers (PwC) is writing letters to all the employees of the two defunct banks terminating their appointments.
+The receiver of GCB Bank’s purchase of UT and Capital Banks, Price Waterhouse Coopers (PwC) has started issuing letters to the staff of the two defunct banks terminating their employment contracts with the two banks.

 According to Accra-based Citi FM, the letters are being written to all the employees of the two defunct banks.